numpy/numpy.org/NA-overview.rst

   to perform an in-place sort of the ``income`` array, and know that the shortest person's income would end up being first.
-It turns out that the shortest person's income is not known, so the array should end up being ``[MISSING, 15000, 30000]``, but there's nothing special about MISSINGness here.
+It turns out that the shortest person's income is not known, so the array should end up being ``[NA, 15000, 30000]``, but there's nothing special about NAness here.

-Propagation
+Propagation:
-  In the example above, we concluded that an operation like *mean* should produce MISSING when one of its data values was MISSING.
+  In the example above, we concluded that an operation like ``mean`` should produce NA when one of its data values was NA.
-  This can be generalized into a notion called propagation.

-  If you ask me, "what is 3 plus x?", then my only possible answer is "I don't know, it depends on x".
-MISSING means "I don't know", so 3 + MISSING is MISSING.
+  If you ask me, "what is 3 plus x?", then my only possible answer is "I don't know what x is, so I don't know what 3 + x is either".
+NA means "I don't know", so 3 + NA is NA.

   This is also important for safety: missing data often requires special handling for correctness -- the fact that you are